pauldamjn/Cooperative-models/README.md

 # Wolfram Mathematica models

-These models creates bifurcation diagrams for 1 trait and 2 traits models.
+These models creates bifurcation diagrams from 1 trait and 2 traits models.
+Run the code in the Wolfram notebook to generate the diagrams.
+The data comes from simulations done with Matlab models.